MLB cancels opening day after sides fail to end lockout

 AP Baseball Writer

 JUPITER, Fla.
-(AP) — Major League Baseball has canceled opening day, with Commissioner Rob Manfred announcing Tuesday the sport will scrap regular-season games over a labor dispute for the first time in 27 years after acrimonious lockout talks collapsed in the hours before management’s deadline.
+(AP) — Major League Baseball’s financial fight cost regular-season games for the first time in 27 years when often acrimonious talks to end a management lockout collapsed Tuesday and Commissioner Rob Manfred scrapped March 31 openers.

-Manfred said he is canceling the first two series of the season that was set to begin March 31, dropping the schedule from 162 games to likely 156 at most.
-Manfred said the league and union have not made plans for future negotiations, and that players won’t be paid for missed games.
+With owners and players unable to agree on a contract to replace the collective bargaining agreement that expired Dec.
+1, Manfred canceled the first two series for each of the 30 teams, cutting each club’s schedule from 162 games to likely 156 at most.

-“My deepest hope is we get an agreement quickly,” Manfred said.
-“I’m really disappointed we didn’t make an agreement.”
+“We exhausted every possibility of reaching an agreement before the cancellation of games,” Manfred said during a news conference in the left-field corner of Roger Dean Stadium as fans outside the spring training home of the Miami Marlins and St. Louis Cardinals chanted: “We want baseball!”

 “Manfred gotta go,” tweeted Chicago Cubs pitcher Marcus Stroman.